 - Meeting room capacity has been reduced - please observe the maximum number of meeting attendees signposted on the doors.

-Safety, security and employee wellbeing are clearly the most important concerns for businesses as they start to return to work, but what we have been hearing loud and clear from our community is that flexibility will also be a priority for you.
+Safety, security and employee wellbeing are clearly the most important concerns for businesses as they return to work, but what we have been hearing loud and clear from our community is that flexibility will also be a priority for you.
 This pandemic has had a different effect on every business, and we appreciate that many of our members will be reviewing their requirements - please talk to us if we can be of assistance.